≡ Menu

 And considering…

-The fact that they have depicted in some of the greatest pieces of art including Renoir’s “Bather With Griffon,” and other classical artwork by Van Dyck and Du Empoli its difficult to argue that even folks 200 years ago found them tough to resist.
+The fact that they have been depicted in some of the most significant pieces of art, including Renoir’s “Bather With Griffon” and other classical artwork by Van Dyck and Du Empoli, it’s difficult to argue that even folks 200 years ago found them tough to resist.
+In 1910, the Brussels Griffon was officially recognized by the American Kennel Club (AKC) and already recognized by the Federation Cynologique Internationale.

 The Federation Cynologique is an organization that represents all Kennel Clubs outside of the United States and the UK.

-It’s fair to say that the Brussels Griffon is similar in general appearance to several other dog breeds including the:
+It’s fair to say that the Brussels Griffon is similar in general appearance to several other dog breeds, including the:

-• Dutch Smoushond,
+- Dutch Smoushond,

-• Brabancon Griffon.
+- Brabancon Griffon.

-• And the Schnauzer.
+- And the Schnauzer.

-This Belgian dog will require a lot of grooming.
-He has to be brushed regularly, at least twice a week, to get rid of all the dead hair.
-Otherwise you’re going to have a very unhappy Griffon, and a very messy house.
+He is tiny in size and charming whether or not he has a rough or smooth, short coat, and is distinguishable by his sharp nose, brachycephalic head, and wiry hair with a hard texture and black tips.
+But be warned, this Belgian dog will require a lot of grooming.
+He has to be brushed regularly, at least twice a week, to eliminate all the dead hair.
+Otherwise, you’ll have a very unhappy Griffon and a messy house.

-You should definitely let this little terrier walk as much as possible on a leash when going out.
+He is light enough to carry; you should let this little terrier walk as much as possible on a leash when going out.
 He should get sufficient exercise.
-Because remember, he’s used to having to earn his keep so its not like he won’t be able to keep up with you… at least on short walks or errands around town.
+Because remember, he’s used to having to earn his keep, so it’s not like he won’t be able to keep up with you… at least on short walks or errands around town.
+Please don’t take him out when the temperature is high; he is sensitive to heat and could suffer from heat strokes.

 He is funny!

-He is a bit of a snowflake though…
+He is a bit of a snowflake, though…

-No different from a child then!
+No different from a child in that respect!

 Training the Brussels Griffon…

-The training should be interesting for him, never put him under pressure and use positive reinforcement… ALWAYS!
-Your Griffon lives for your approval, give it to him and he’ll become an excellent student for you!
+The training should be interesting for him, never put him under pressure, and use positive reinforcement… ALWAYS!
+Your Griffon lives for your approval; give it to him, and he’ll become an excellent student for you!

 The Funny Thing About the Griffon…

-Is that he has no clue that he is a small dog.
-Left to himself, he will take on a much bigger dogs – you should see him challenging a German Shepherd!
-He has to be protected against this; else he will end up getting hurt.
+Is it that he has no clue that he is a small dog?
+Left to himself, he will take on much bigger dogs– you should see him challenging a German Shepherd!
+He must be protected against this, or he will get hurt.
+He is just like a child in so many ways!

-Always get him from a breeder who is able to provide you with a CHIC certification, and shows proof of DNA testing.
-The DNA testing will tell you if the Griffon puppy’s parents are healthy or not.
+The Brussels Griffon is a purebred dog, which means there is always a chance he could pick up a hereditary condition.
+This is why you should always get him from a breeder who can provide you with a CHIC certification and show proof of DNA testing.
+The DNA testing will tell you whether or not the Griffon puppy’s parents are healthy.

 And while the Brussels Griffon…